Back to Blog

 What is Claude Code?

-• Analyze screenshots and visual content
+• Read screenshots and visual content

-• Execute commands and write code
+• Run commands and write code

 The Experiment Setup

-• Make decisions about park layout and pricing
+• Decide on layout and pricing

 Early Challenges: Understanding the Interface

-3. Learn the game's visual feedback systems
+3. Learn what the game's visual feedback was telling it

-4. Recognize guest behavior patterns from sprites
+4. Read guest behavior off the sprites

 Strategic Decision Making